piccolomo/plotext/readme/aspect.md

 - `xaxes(lower, upper)` to set whatever or not to show the `x` axes; it accepts two Boolean inputs, one for each `x` axis.
 - `yaxes(left, right)` to set whatever or not to show the `y` axes; it accepts two Boolean inputs, one for each `y` axis.
 - To control all axes simultaneously, use the function `frame(frame)` instead, which will show or remove the plot frame (composed of all 4 axes).
 It require a single Boolean.
-- The function `grid()` is used to add or remove the horizontal and vertical grid lines and requires two Boolean inputs.
+- The function `grid(horizontal, vertical)` is used to add or remove the horizontal and vertical grid lines and requires two Boolean inputs.
-- To add extra lines at some specific coordinates use the functions `vertical_line()` and `horizontal_line()` ad explained in [this section](https://github.com/piccolomo/plotext/blob/master/readme/tools.md#extra-lines).
+- To add extra lines at some specific coordinates use the functions `vertical_line()` and `horizontal_line()`, ad explained in [this section](https://github.com/piccolomo/plotext/blob/master/readme/tools.md#extra-lines).

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Plot Aspect](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#plot-aspect)

 ## Markers

-To specify which marker to use, use the parameter `marker`, available for most plotting functions, eg: `scatter(data, marker = "x")`.
+To specify which marker to use, for a data point, use the parameter `marker`, available for most plotting functions, eg: `scatter(data, marker = "x")`.
 You could provide the following:

 - A **single character**: if the space character, the plot will be invisible.
 - A **list of specific markers**, one for each data point: its length will automatically adapt to the data set.
 - One of the following **marker codes** which will translate in the marker specified (some may not be available in Windows):
   ![markers](https://raw.githubusercontent.com/piccolomo/plotext/master/images/markers.png)

-- The marker code `sd` stands for "standard resolution".
+- The marker code `sd` stands for "standard definition".

-- **`hd`** stands for *high resolution*, which uses 2 x 2 unicode block characters, such as ▞.
+- **`hd`** stands for *high definition*, which uses 2 x 2 unicode block characters, such as ▞.

-- **`fhd`** stands for *full high resolution*, which uses 3 x 2 unicode block characters, such as 🬗.
+- **`fhd`** stands for *full high definition*, which uses 3 x 2 unicode block characters, such as 🬗.
 This marker works only in Unix systems and only in some terminals.
 - Access the function `markers()` for the available marker codes.

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Plot Aspect](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#plot-aspect)